LucidIoT Modbus TCP Server

 0x8000 | Start of internal registers e.g. System Time |

-LucidIoT Modbus registers are accessible as holding or input registers.
+LucidIoT values are accessible as holding or input registers.
 The registers are stored in standard Modbus 16 bit wide representation and also in 32 bit wide representation combining 2 standard registers.

 The standard registers have the advantage that they are defined in the standard, but they have limited value range.
 The 32 bit wide registers give much higher precision, but are supported by less other devices.